XanaduAI/Xanadu-Quantum-Codebook/nodes/I.9/Lesson.md

 ---

-There are an *infinite* number of bases you can use to represent a qubit state.
+There is an *infinite* number of bases you can use to represent a qubit state.
 However, by far the most common ones are the computational basis and the Hadamard basis.
 In what follows, you'll learn how to perform measurements in different bases.